end grain update

 The apparent darkening of the wood in the newer pics is entirely because of the way very smooth (low surface area) wood reflects the light (making the wood look relatively dark) as opposed to how it is reflected by the far larger and more diffuse surface area in the rough wood (making the wood look relatively light).

 On the left is a rough surface that reflects incoming light rays in all directions and on the right is a smooth surface that reflects incoming light rays at the same angle as that at which they hit the surface.
-This is a very simplified picture but is intened to show how it is that a rough surface reflects a lot of light to the camera and a smooth surface does not.
+This is a very simplified representation of the light rays but is intended to show how it is that a rough surface reflects a lot of light to the camera and a smooth surface does not.
 Because of the light intensity, the two surfaces often show very noticeably different colors with the rough being very light-colored and the smooth being much darker and with a more intense color.

 Some of the porous woods get their pores clogged up with the fine dust when I do the sanding, so at first glance it can even appear that the updates are worse than the originals but a look at the enlargements will always show much better fine grain detail in the updates